ComplianceAsCode/content/.github/ISSUE_TEMPLATE/request_merge_rights.md

 * Include the URL for the github profile.

+#### About me:

+* Could you please introduce yourself briefly and share your interactions with the project?

 #### Reason for having merge rights:

-* Give a clear and objective context about why do you need merge rights.
+* Please, consult the [list of project areas](https://complianceascode.readthedocs.io/en/latest/manual/developer/01_introduction.html#decomposition) and specify in which area would you like to get merge rights.
+This will help us to understand the context.

 #### List of PRs: